Sign in with Microsoft

 Choose the account you want to sign in with.

-Use a screen reader with the flyout window in Microsoft Teams for personal and small business use
+Use a screen reader with Chat in Windows 11 in Microsoft Teams for personal and small business use

-Use Teams for personal and small business use with your keyboard and a screen reader to make use of the flyout window in Windows 11.
+Use Teams for personal and small business use with your keyboard and a screen reader to make use of the Chat in Windows 11.
 We have tested it with Narrator, JAWS, and NVDA, but it might work with other screen readers as long as they follow common accessibility standards and techniques.
-The flyout window in your taskbar lets you directly access key features of Microsoft Teams and launch the app itself.
+The Chat in Windows 11 in your taskbar lets you directly access key features of Microsoft Teams and launch the app itself.

 Notes: